cbonami/wh-dispatcher/README.md

 ![](./img/webhookArchitecture.svg)

-Redis basically contains a logical Map-like -structure that is observable.
+Redis basically contains a logical Map-like structure that is observable.
 Under the hood this logical map is realized by a [Redisson MultiMap](https://redisson.org/glossary/java-multimap.html).
 Each value in the map is a bucket.
 And a bucket is basically an ordered set of messages that is processed in a strict FIFO manner.
 The key in the multimap is the concatenation '{webhookId}|{logicalBucketId}', where
 - webhookId is the unique name of the webhook endpoint
 - logicalBucketId can be any string; e.g. it could be the id of a customer, which would mean that all messages for customer X go to logical bucket X, and are processed in a strict order.
 Another option is, for example, using a modulo to determine the bucketId.
-This means that the multimap is a way assign one logical bucket-map to eacht registered webhook.
+This means that the multimap is a way to assign one logical bucket-map to each registered webhook.
-It is up to the sender of the message to determine the logicalBucketId that the message belongs to.
+It is in the first place up to the sender of the message to determine the logicalBucketId that the message belongs to.
 However, if it is *not* specified, the dispatcher will randomly map it on one of 30 buckets.
-The number of buckets is configurable, but using multiple buckets allow us to process messages in parallel (n queues/buckets instead of just 1).
+The number of buckets (30 by default) is configurable, but the idea behind using multiple buckets is to allow us to process messages via parallel work stealing queues (n queues/buckets instead of just 1).
+Problems while processing a particular bucket should not hinder or even stop processing of other messages belonging to other buckets.

 The FIFO processing of messages has the following characteristics:
 - a message is never processed before the previous message (in the same bucket, that is) was processed successfully